 Cleaning your house sewer is not always the solution.
 It would be best if you had a permanent fix to a city sewer backup.
 Balkan is a sewer valve expert who fixes sewer backups and other plumbing problems like clogged pipes, replacements, and maintenance.

-The Balkan family is proud to have served NYC area for for over 70 years, and with over 80,000 satisfied customers.
+The Balkan family is proud to have served the NYC area for over 70 years, and a list of over 90,000 satisfied customers.
 We are available seven days a week and charge standard rates even after hours.
 Balkan is The Team You Trust.